nimbus8/repss/README.md

   but I believe my argument to the contrary holds more weight, at least here in this tiny locality of textual-processing.
 My point here is to convince you that compilers are important, and the world didn't end with lisp, as some are so adament - though I do love lisp.
   I actually learnt lisp AFTER I finished much of the project, ironically.
-Picking it up was easy, because I dont think it's true to say once youve learnt one language youve learnt them all, but more true to say once you've created from top to bottom a compiler for one language, you've pretty much done them all.
-I 'm not sure, but I think here I do it twice, if not thrice...
+Picking it up was easy, because I dont think it's true to say once youve learnt one language youve learnt them all, but more true to say that once you've created from top to bottom a compiler for one language, you've pretty much done them all.
+I'm not sure, but I think here I do it twice, if not thrice...